Charles Enderlin

 Charles Enderlin (צ'רלס אנדרלין; born 1945) is a French-Israeli journalist, specialising in the Middle East and Israel.
-He is the author of a number of books on the subject, including Shamir, une biographie (1991), Shattered Dreams: The Failure of the Peace Process in the Middle East, 1995–2002 (2002), and The Lost Years: Radical Islam, Intifada and Wars in the Middle East 2001–2006 (2007).
+He is the author of a number of books on the subject, including Shamir (1991), a biography of Yitzhak Shamir, Shattered Dreams: The Failure of the Peace Process in the Middle East, 1995–2002 (2002), and The Lost Years: Radical Islam, Intifada and Wars in the Middle East 2001–2006 (2007).
 He was awarded France's highest decoration, the Legion of Honour, in August 2009.

 Enderlin came to international public attention in September 2000, when he provided the voice-over for a France 2 report on the killing of 12-year-old boy Muhammad al-Durrah by soldiers of the Israeli army.
 The event was important at the start of the Second Intifada.
 A few months after Enderlin's report, a small group of people in France (Gérard Huber, Philippe Karsenty, Luc Rosenzweig) contested the origin of the bullets that killed al-Durrah and alleged that the scene was staged.
 France 2 sued Karsenty for libel.
 Karsenty was eventually convicted of defamation in 2013 and fined €7,000.